FedST: Secure Federated Shapelet Transformation for Time Series Classification: Basic Protocol

 \begin{theorem} Protocol $\Pi_{FedSS-B}$ is insecure under the security defined in Definition ~\ref{definition:security} if using the IG quality pruning strategies proposed in~\cite{ye2011time} and \cite{mueen2011logical}. \end{theorem}

 { We omit the proof because it is similar to the proof of Theorem~\ref{theorem:distance_pruning_security}.

-\textbf{Optimization techniques.} To remedy the efficiency issue of the protocol $\Pi_{FedSS-B}$, we propose \textit{acceleration techniques tailored for the FL setting} to improve the efficiency of the {distance computation} and the {quality measurement steps.} {For distance computation}, we propose to speed up the bottlenecked Euclidean norm computation based on \textit{a novel secure dot-product protocol} (Section~\ref{Distance_Acceleration}). {For quality measurement}, we first propose a secure \textit{sorting-based acceleration} to reduce the duplicated interactive operations for computing IG (Section~\ref{sorting_based_acceleration}).
-Then, we propose to \textit{tap an alternative F-stat measure} to further improve the efficiency with comparable accuracy (Section~\ref{trade_off}).
-Experiment results show that each of these three techniques is individually effective and they together brings up to \textit{three orders of magnitude of speedup} to $\Pi_{FedSS-B}$.
-Further, compared to our well-optimized IG, the F-stat-based method in Section~\ref{trade_off} gives 1.04-8.31x of speedup while guaranteeing \textit{no statistical difference} in TSC accuracy.
-(Section~\ref{exp:efficiency}). }
+\textbf{Optimizations.} To remedy the efficiency issue of the protocol $\Pi_{FedSS-B}$, we propose \textit{acceleration methods tailored for the FL setting} to improve the efficiency of the {distance computation} and the {quality measurement steps.} }

+For distance computation, we propose to speed up the bottlenecked Euclidean norm computation based on \textit{a novel secure dot-product protocol} (Sec.~\ref{Distance_Acceleration}).

+For quality measurement, we first propose a secure \textit{sorting-based acceleration} to reduce the duplicated interactive operations for computing IG (Sec.~\ref{sorting_based_acceleration}).
+Then, we propose to \textit{tap an alternative F-stat measure} to further improve the efficiency with comparable accuracy (Sec.~\ref{trade_off}).

+\zyw{The experiments} show that each of these three techniques is individually effective and they together brings up to \textit{three orders of magnitude of speedup} to $\Pi_{FedSS-B}$. \zyw{Furthermore}, compared to our well-optimized \zyw{IG-based protocol}, the F-stat-based method in Sec.~\ref{trade_off} gives 1.04-8.31x of speedup while guaranteeing \textit{no statistical difference} in TSC accuracy.
+(Sec.~\ref{exp:efficiency}).